 This short video explains how SkipLagged works:

 Obviously airlines aren’t too keen on customers doing this, as they lose out on income.
-On most “hidden city” flights you can only take hand luggage, as most airlines won’t let you “short-check” your hold baggage.
+On most “hidden city” flights you can only take hand luggage.
+Most airlines won’t let you “short-check” your hold baggage.

 Here are a couple of screenshots of the website in action, where I searched for a flight from Cancun in Mexico, to LA.